UniversalDependencies/docs/sandbox.md

 10  .   .
 PUNCT   .   _   2   punct   _   _
 </div>

-And let's use side-by-side view if some basic dependencies are missing in the enhanced dependencies, especially if empty nodes are introduced.
+For shorter sentences we can use side-by-side view (this may be clearer, especially if empty nodes are introduced):
-We can mark the differences with blue and red.
 <table id="ellipsis-example">
 <thead><tr><th>Basic</th><th>Enhanced</th></tr></thead>
 <tbody><tr><td width="600">